Petra Marčinko

 Petra Marčinko (born 4 December 2005) is a Croatian tennis player.

-Marčinko has a career-high WTA singles ranking of 113, achieved on 11 August 2025.
-She also has a career-high doubles ranking of 386, achieved on 11 August 2025.
-She has one WTA 125 singles title as well as nine titles in singles and four in doubles on the ITF Women's Circuit.
+Marčinko has a career-high WTA singles ranking of world No. 45, achieved on 13 July 2026, and a best doubles ranking of No. 372, attained on 20 July 2026.

+Marčinko has won one WTA Tour singles title at the 2026 Morocco Open.

+She achieved the No. 1 junior ranking on 13 December 2021.

-Career
+Career overview

-2021-2022: Junior No. 1, Pro debut
+2021–2022: Junior No. 1 & professional debut

 On the ITF Junior Circuit, Marčinko had won nine singles and seven doubles titles.
-She achieved the number-one junior ranking on 13 December 2021.

-In December 2021, she completed a remarkable late-season surge as singles and doubles victories at the prestigious Orange Bowl championships saw her climb nine places to finish as the year-end junior world No. 1.
+In December 2021, she completed a remarkable late-season surge as singles and doubles wins at the Orange Bowl championship saw her climb nine places to finish as the year-end junior world No. 1 on 13 December 2021.

 At the beginning of 2022, she won her first junior Grand Slam title at the Australian Open, defeating Sofia Costoulas in the final, in straight sets.

-Marčinko made her WTA Tour debut at the 2022 Morocco Open in Rabat as a wildcard, defeating Rebecca Peterson, before losing to Astra Sharma in the second round.
+As a 16-year-old, Marčinko made her WTA Tour debut at the 2022 Morocco Open in Rabat as a wildcard player defeating Rebecca Peterson, before losing to Astra Sharma in the second round.

-2023-2025: First WTA 125 title
+2023–2025: First WTA 125 title

 She won her sixth consecutive ITF Women's Circuit title at the 2023 Caldas da Rainha Ladies Open, defeating Léolia Jeanjean in the final in straight sets, and set the new Croatian record for the youngest women's player to win six professional singles titles before turning 18.